3divs/OpenRecess/README.md

 OpenRecess
 ==========

+Remember recess?
+Kids play everyday, but few adults find time for fun and games together.
+OpenRecess is here to help.
+Join on-demand soccer, baseball, volleyball, doubles tennis, tag or any game you can imagine.
+What are you playing?

-A website designed to simplify organizing sports for both managers and players.
-The primary focus of this project is to allow RSVPs and notifications to be performed via text messaging.
-The UX of our product from a user's perspective is as follows:
+To help managers and players, OpenRecess allows easy RSVPs and notifications via text messaging.
+Here is a brief overview of our project:

 1. Create a public or private game
-1. Add invitees phone numbers to your game or allow any user to join
+1. Add phone numbers for friends you want to invite or open enrollment to anyone
-1. Notify users via text and process RSVP responses
+1. OpenRecess will notify users via text and process RSVP responses
-1. Send continuous updates via text when a game is confirmed for all players
+1. OpenRecess will send regular text message updates to remind and organize all players

 ##Features

-1. Single page responsive web application
+1. OpenRecess is a single page responsive web application
 1. Team management for maintaining rosters and ability to send mass text message notifications
 1. Easy-to-use game creation and join game process